kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 55: August 3, 2020

+**Today's Progress**: I worked on section 11.
+I added a library to help me centerlize error handling and handling promises rejections.

+**Thoughts**: It was a monday but I'm cheerful and with a feeling of accomplishment.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/1680f194d8cee09ba2714d6c5e827c3c6f590458)

+---

 ### Day 54: August 2, 2020

 **Today's Progress**: I finished section 10.
 I added worked on the authorization aspect of the project.
 I added the admin role after adding the authentication middleware to routes which are handling data.
 I also started working on section 11.